 - Clay soils can deal with more phosphorus because the phosphorus binds to clay minerals and doesn't leach away

 - On sandy soils, excess phosphorus can leach into groundwater

 - Australian soils are typically low in phosphorus, and some native species can't tolerate high levels.

-Laundry detergents are highly alkaline (that is, detergents that have a high pH).
-A pH that's higher than 10 helps dissolve organic dirt, such as grease, oils and food scraps.
+Laundry detergents are also highly alkaline (that is, detergents that have a high pH).
+A pH that's higher than 10 helps dissolve organic dirt, such as grease, oils and food scraps (for reference, a pH of 7 is considered neutral, but your highly caustic oven cleaner has a pH closer to 12.5).
 Most biological systems prefer a pH between 6 and 9, and grey water with a high pH is likely to harm many plants and soil organisms.

 Our review considers the total load of problem chemicals that will accumulate in your garden over time, not just their concentration when you first put them on.
 The larger the irrigation area (minimum recommended area is 150-200 m2), the more you'll spread the chemical load.

 Potential impacts are very much dose-dependent – try reducing the amount of detergent you use, providing the reduced amount will still get your clothes clean enough.

 If you want to install a grey water pre-treatment system, do all of the above, plus:

 - consult your sewage removal authority if you intend to redirect all or a major part of your used water

 - consult a licensed plumber for advice on the best system for your needs, and